The word "pneumatic" simply means air or gas under pressure. It is simply the bleed air between the engines and wherever the bleed air is needed.

 The MAUs also provide pneumatic system oversight, communicating bleed air temperature, pressure and engine valve status furnished by the BACs to the Monitor and Warning System (MWS) and the Central Maintenance Computer (CMC).
 For ground operations, the APU can furnish unregulated bleed air to the supply manifold for engine starting and air conditioning pack operation.
 An external air cart can also be connected to the supply manifold for engine starting or air conditioning provided Direct Current (DC) electrical power is available to energize the system switches and valves.

 Bleed pressure usually comes from the 7th stage compressor section of each engine, supplemented by the 12th stage when necessary.
 This air is routed through pylon-mounted precoolers which use engine fan air to cool the bleed air as necessary.
 The temperature and pressure of the air is computer controlled by Bleed Air Controllers which modulate the amount of fan air to the precoolers.
 The pressure of the air is primarily controlled by the bleed pressure regulating and shutoff valves.
-On the ground the bleed air can be provided by the APU, also regulated by the Bleed Air Controllers, or a ground cart, which is not regulated by the aircraft at all.
-From their it goes to the Air Conditioning System and a few other minor systems.
+On the ground the bleed air can be provided by the APU or a ground cart, which is not regulated by the aircraft at all.
+From there it goes to the Air Conditioning System and a few other minor systems.

 Bleed Air Sources